 The women Paul has in mind have the advantage of years of experience; they have the opportunity to offer the value of their accumulated wisdom to younger mothers, who are establishing their homes for the first time.
 We should pay special attention, then, to the priorities of motherhood that Paul highlights.
 What do they reveal about a mother’s sacred role in God’s kingdom?

 Love for Husbands and Children

-Mothers are to be taught, first, to “love their husbands and children.”
-Ephesians 5 tells us that husbands are to love their wives2, and here in Titus we find the reverse as an instruction.
+Mothers are to be taught first to “love their husbands and children.”
+Ephesians 5:25 tells us that husbands are to love their wives, and here in Titus we find the reverse as an instruction.

-Our culture tells us all the time, through popular songs and movies, that love is simply an emotion—but that is a starkly different definition from the scriptural one!
-The Bible tells us that between faith, hope, and love, “the greatest of these is love,”3 and it remains when nearly all else passes away; if we have not love, we are nothing.4 We must indeed be taught to love our husbands, wives, and children.
+Our culture tells us all the time through popular songs and movies that love is simply an emotion—but that is a starkly different definition from the scriptural one!
+The Bible tells us that between faith, hope, and love, “the greatest of these is love” (1 Cor.
+13:13), and it remains when nearly all else passes away; if we have not love, we are nothing (1 Cor.
+13:2).
+We must indeed be taught to love.

 “The Bible teaches us how to love as God intends—and that when that kind of love is missing, nothing else can fill the gap.”